About Carrie

 What Makes My Approach Different

+I am a Licensed Clinical Professional Counselor with nearly 30 years of clinical experience.
 For much of my career I worked in intensive clinical settings including inpatient programs, partial hospitalization, and intensive outpatient care.
 Most therapists learn about intensive work.
 I built my clinical foundation inside it.
-That environment taught me what actually creates change and what doesn’t, in a way that weekly therapy simply cannot replicate.

 What I know from that experience is this.
 Change doesn’t happen because you understand something.
 It happens because you learn to respond differently in the moments that used to pull you right back into the same pattern.
 That is what we work toward together.